 This COP24, the OECD must commit finance, technology, and research for this transition.

-As global leaders gather in Katowice, Poland for COP24 (the 24th Conference of the Parties to the United Nations Framework Convention on Climate Change), they will reaffirm once more the principle that countries have common, but differentiated responsibilities (CBDR) to mitigate climate change.
+As global leaders gathered in Katowice, Poland for COP24 (the 24th Conference of the Parties to the United Nations Framework Convention on Climate Change), they reaffirmed once more the principle that countries have common, but differentiated responsibilities (CBDR) to mitigate climate change.
 From a moral and political standpoint, CBDR is sound.
 Rich countries – loosely speaking, those in the Organisation for Economic Co-operation and Development (OECD) – benefited disproportionately from the run-away fossil fuel consumption that powered economic growth over the last two centuries.
 The burden of addressing the resultant issue of climate change should not fall on poorer countries that are yet to reap the same benefits.
 The challenge, however, is that CBDR is becoming increasingly difficult to square with atmospheric imperatives.

 Our planet is limited to a ‘carbon budget’ of emissions to keep global warming to a safe level.
 A recently study in Nature Geoscience found that to give the planet a better than even chance of limiting warming to 1.5 or 2°C, the internationally agreed ‘safe’ targets, we must limit post-2015 emissions to 817 or 1524 gigatons of carbon dioxide (GtCO2), respectively.
 All human activities that produce greenhouse gas (GHG) emissions must fall within this carbon budget: conversion of forested land to agriculture, production of livestock, transportation, industrial production, and, the biggest emitter of all, electricity and heat production.